DimiM99/SmileScheduler/Docs/docs/backend.md

 Addiditionally, the testcontainers will be used to cover integration tests with the database identical to the one used in production.
 Such tests will be written for controllers only to test all levels of the application at once.

+The generation of the test coverage reports will be done using the IntelliJ IDEA IDE.

 ## APIs and Endpoints

 ### Authentication